 One of the traditions of this special day involves all the family when everyone gathers with the family’s kids to fly colorful kites and have a wonderful day together.
 Kites are often flown at the beach or in parks and other green areas across the country.

 During the day, the locals eat feast on plenty of seafood, such as squid and octopus, but they also eat dishes made with beans and lentils and dolmades and a sweet known as halva, made with tahini paste and honey.

-This is because Clean Monday marks the beginning of fasting, which lasts for the forty days leading to the great Easter celebrations.
-One more tradition of Clean Monday is to eat a flat, delicious kind of bread known as lagana covered with sesame seeds and very fragrant when it’s fresh from the oven.
+This is because Clean Monday marks the beginning of fasting, which lasts for the forty days leading to the grand Easter celebrations.
+One more tradition of Clean Monday is eating a flat, delicious kind of bread known as lagana covered with sesame seeds and fragrant when it’s fresh from the oven.

 In the period of Lent, many are the people in Greece who avoid eating any product that comes from animals with blood in their veins.
-In a nutshell, that means no meat, nor fish, but also no milk, yogurt, cheese, or eggs.
+In a nutshell, that means no meat, fish, or milk, yogurt, cheese, or eggs.
 Seafood such as shellfish are also allowed.

 Although not every Greek respects the religious fasting of Lent until Easter, many people eat “clean” during this day, while many others take advantage of the dietary restrictions to cut on things such as chocolate or wine as well.